klxcoder/drawsql-clone/README.md

   - Row 7,8,9: Second column
   - Total of row: 4 + 3 * column.length

-# Probleam
+# Problem
-  - Click on canvas will rerender: App, TableForm, GridView
+  - Select table on GridView do not show table on TableForm

 # Desired
-  - Click on canvas will not rerender: App
+  - Select table on GridView will show table on TableForm
-  - Will rerender TableForm if necessary
-  - Will not rerender GridView, just draw

 # Todo
-  - Make gridDate useRef
+  - GridView will render once
+  - GridView only draw when drawTrigger change

 # Problem
   - Change data from TableForm do not trigger draw in GridView